web-empire/ai-image-block/readme.txt

 <a href="https://buymeacoffee.com/webempire" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

+== External services ==
+This plugin connects to an API to obtain an image, it's needed to show the generated image and showcase in the included block.
+Here is API which we used: https://s9.piclumen.art/comfy/api/generate-image It sends the user's text prompt to the API and gets the image in response.

 == Screenshots ==
 1. AI Image Block in the editor.